plumenetwork/contracts/nest/README.md

 #### Core Purpose:
-It's a token that represents a collection of other ComponentTokens It has its own asset (specified during initialization) Users can buy/sell the AggregateToken at specified ask/bid prices
+It's a token that represents a collection of other ComponentTokens It has its own asset (specified during initialization).

+Users can buy/sell the AggregateToken at specified ask/bid prices

 #### Key Features: